charlieegan3/personal-website/hugo-site/content/posts/2019-12-08-charlieegan3-infra/index.md

 this was more of a tongue twister than anything particularly good but I do appreciate how transparent the public repo can be.

-In the repo there are two 'projects',GCP & K8s.
-GCP is a relatively simple Terraform stack to deploy a GKE cluster, DNS configuration, object storage resources, KMS etc. K8s is a collection of folders, on for each namespace in the cluster (which map approximately to side projects).
+In the repo there are two 'projects'; GCP & K8s.
+GCP is a relatively simple Terraform stack to deploy a GKE cluster, DNS configuration, object storage resources, KMS etc. K8s is a collection of folders, one for each namespace in the cluster (which map approximately to side projects).
 Most of these are raw YAMLs but there are also some of my (signature?)
 Docker Helm template projects too.

 I was keen to make this public so it was easier to share my config more easily with others - in particular with customers while working on site.